 The model run used in this study includes daily maps at 0.1 degree resolution between 1989 and 2015; the grid domain of this dataset is used as reference for the other two, whereas the baseline for the anomalies computation is defined by the period 2001-2015 in order to match the LST data availability.

-209 Monthly data to be used in Eq.
-(1) are computed as a simple average of all the data available for each 200 month, given that no gaps can be found in this dataset due to its continuous nature as hydrological model.
-However, some areas where masked out due to the minimum or null temporal dynamic of soilmoisture, such are Greenland and the Sahara desert.
+Monthly data to be used in Eq.
+(1) are computed as a simple average of all the data available for each month, given that no gaps can be found in this dataset due to its continuous nature as hydrological model.
+However, some areas where masked out due to the minimum or null temporal dynamic of soil moisture, such are Greenland and the Sahara desert.

-214 3.2 Land Surface Temperature dataset
+190 3.2 Land Surface Temperature dataset

-The use of the land surface temperature (LST) anomalies as a proxy of soil moisture anomalies is 216 based on the well-known role of LST in the surface energy budget as a control factor for the partitioning 217 between latent and sensible heat fluxes.
-In recent years, the existence of a connection between soil 218 moisture and LST has been analyzed, mainly through the thermal inertia and the triangle methods (e.g., 219 Carlson 2007; Verstraeten et al., 2006), as well as a direct proxy (see e.g., Park et al., 2014; Srivastava 220 et al., 2016).
-In a study over the pan-European domain, Cammalleri and Vogt (2016) have demonstrated 221 222 the good agreement between monthly LST and LIS-based root zone soil moisture z-score values during summer time, where LST outperforms other LST-based indicators such as the day-night difference and 223 the surface-air gradient.
-224
+The use of the land surface temperature (LST) anomalies as a proxy of soil moisture anomalies is 192 based on the well-known role of LST in the surface energy budget as a control factor for the partitioning 193 between latent and sensible heat fluxes.
+In recent years, the existence of a connection between soil 194 195 moisture and LST has been analyzed, mainly through the thermal inertia and the triangle methods (e.g., 196 Carlson 2007; Verstraeten et al., 2006), as well as a direct proxy (see e.g., Park et al., 2014; Srivastava 197 et al., 2016).
+In a study over the pan-European domain, Cammalleri and Vogt (2016) have demonstrated 198 the good agreement between monthly LST and soil moisture z-score values during summer time, where 199 LST outperforms other LST-based indicators such as the day-night difference and the surface-air 200 gradient.

-Following these findings, this study adopts the dataset collected by the Moderate-Resolution 225 226 Imaging Spectroradiometer (MODIS) sensor on board of the Terra satellite (http://terra.nasa.gov/about/terra-instruments/modis) as a source of monthly-scale long records of LST 227 maps.
-In particular, the MOD11C3 Monthly CMG (Climate Modelling Grid) LST product is used in 228 this study, which is constituted by monthly composited and averaged temperature and emissivity maps 229 at a spatial resolution of 0.05 degrees over a regular latitude/longitude grid; data for the period 2001-230 2015 are used, as the only fully completed years at the time of the analysis.
-231
+Following these findings, this study adopts the dataset collected by the Moderate-Resolution 201 Imaging Spectroradiometer (MODIS) of the Terra satellite 202 sensor on board (http://terra.nasa.gov/about/terra-instruments/modis) as a source of monthly-scale long records of LST 203 maps.
+In particular, the MOD11C3 Monthly CMG (Climate Modelling Grid) LST product is used in 204 205 this study, which is constituted by monthly composited and averaged temperature and emissivity maps at a spatial resolution of 0.05 degrees over a regular latitude/longitude grid; data for the period 2001- 2015 are used, as the only fully completed years at the time of the analysis.

 This monthly composite product is obtained as an average of the clear-sky data in the MOD11C1 products on the calendar days of the specific month, which are derived after a re-projecting and a resampling of the MOD11B1 product.
-Details on the algorithms used to obtain the daily MOD11B1 maps can be found in Wan et al. (2002); in summary, a double screening procedure is applied, based on: i) the difference between the two independent LST estimates of the day/night algorithm (Wan and Li, 1997) and the generalized split-window algorithm (Wan and Dozier, 1996), and ii) the histogram of thedifference between daytime and nighttime LSTs.
+Details on the algorithms used to obtain the daily MOD11B1 maps can be found in Wan et al. (2002); in summary, a double screening procedure is applied, based on: i) the difference between the two independent LST estimates of the day/night algorithm (Wan and Li, 1997) and the generalized split-window algorithm (Wan and Dozier, 1996), and ii) the histogram of the difference between daytime and nighttime LSTs.